 All specimens were loaded incrementally every 1 ton until failure.
 Load value and the corresponding slip were recorded at each increment.
 As the load increased, the concrete slabs began to crack.
 A longitudinal crack occurred on the side of the concrete and further loading caused splitting of the concrete slab.
-The maximum load and corresponding slip for push out test specimens are listed in Table 1.

-The relationship between the shear strength and the ultimate load in push-out can be expressed as follows [9]
+The relationship between the shear strength and the ultimate load in push-out can be expressed as in equation 1 [7]: